StefanAngelovski/Take-Home-Task/README.md

 - Sentence transformers (paraphrase-multilingual-MiniLM-L12-v2)
 - Cosine similarity check
 - Deep Translator (specifically Google's translator)
+- Argparse - so that you can use custom sentence transformers of your choosing with --model or -m

 # How to run the project
 First you install our only dependancies: